 The Health Authority is engaged in significant value-based payment (VBP) work across the agency.
 The Transformation Center serves as a focal point for value-based payment strategies and works closely with Oregon’s coordinated care organizations.

 Oregon’s recent 1115 Medicaid Demonstration Waiver renewal requires OHA to advance CCOs’ use of VBP by ensuring “through its CCO contracts that VBP arrangements, structured to improve quality and manage cost growth, are used by CCOs with their network providers.
 The state will develop a VBP Roadmap that describes how the state, CCOs and their contracted providers will achieve a set target of VBP payments by the end of the demonstration period.”

-As part of the VBP roadmap public input process, the Transformation Center convenes a CCO VBP work group.
+As part of the VBP roadmap public input process, the Transformation Center convened a CCO VBP work group.

-The Transformation Center will also be engaging stakeholders through the public meetings and surveys below.
+The Transformation Center also engaged stakeholders through the public meetings and surveys below.

 Primary Care Payment Reform Collaborative

 As initiated through Senate Bill 231, the Transformation Center coordinates a Primary Care Payment Reform Collaborative.
 This collaborative convenes payers to share best practices on primary care value-based payment methods and aligning initiatives.